carlosmonsivais123/dse_203_final/README.md

   * 6. project_etl.ipynb
   * 7. reddit_scrapper_and_features.ipynb

-4. Now we can run the Neo4J Queries in th Cypher Queries in the order they are formatted in the text file.
+4. Now we can run the Neo4J Queries in the order they are formatted in the text file.

 5. Examine the relationships in the Open Street Map output.